 Myristyl Myristate - A vegetable derived ester, combination of myristyl alcohol and myristic acid, for use as a co-emulsifier and opacifier.

-Papaver Somniferum Seed first cultivated by ancient civilizations thousands of years ago Opium poppies have been called many things including 'the plant of joy', we just liked the seeds.
+Papaver Somniferum (Poppy) Seed - First cultivated by ancient civilizations thousands of years ago Opium poppies have been called many things including 'the plant of joy', we just liked the seeds.

 Salicylic Acid – Natural preservative hails from the bark of willow trees.
 You will find this in our moisturiser and cleanser.